-Lavender is not just your grandmother’s scent.
-The lure of Lavender includes a myriad of effective uses that make our lives easier – especially those of us who are ultra sensitive to their intimate environments.
+Lavender essential oil is not just your grandmother’s scent.
+The lure of Lavender includes a myriad of effective uses that make our lives easier – especially those of us who are ultra-sensitive to their intimate environments.

-The fresh, clean smell of lavender is used in air sprays, soaps, shampoos, and many other everyday items.
+The fresh, clean smell of lavender is sidely in use in air sprays, soaps, shampoos, and many other everyday items.
 So, it’s no wonder that the Latin name of Lavender is “Lavare”, which means “to wash”.

 I use Lavender essential oils to calm and soothe myself when experiencing social anxiety or before going to bed.
 I just dab a few drops on my upper lip and it works like a charm.